shiroyuki/deferrable-py/README.md

 # deferrable-py

-A lightweight pure Python implementation of Go's "defer"
+A lightweight pure-Python implementation of Go's "defer"

+> This is not yet supported `asyncio`
+.
 ## Why it matters?

 Suppose that you want to close a file after a chain of operations.
 Generally, you can do this.